-During fiscal 2009 and 2008, we derived approximately 82.5% and 78.6%, respectively, of our revenue (calculated on a cash basis in accordance with Department of Education standards that were in effect prior to the August 2008 reauthorization of the Higher Education Act) from tuition financed under the Title IV programs.
-The primary Title IV programs that our students receive funding from are the Federal Family Education Loan, or FFEL, Program, Federal Direct Loan Program, or FDL Program, and the Federal Pell Grant, or Pell, Program, which are described below:
+During fiscal 2008, we derived approximately 78.6% of our revenue (calculated on a cash basis in accordance with Department of Education standards that were in effect prior to the August 2008 reauthorization of the Higher Education Act) from tuition financed under the Title IV programs.
+The primary Title IV programs that our students receive funding from are the Federal Family Education Loan, or FFEL, Program, and the Federal Pell Grant, or Pell, Program, which are described below:

-FFEL.
+- FFEL.
 Under the FFEL Program, banks and other lending institutions make loans to students.
 The FFEL Program includes the Federal Stafford Loan Program, the Federal PLUS Program (which provides loans to graduate and professional studies students as well as parents of dependent undergraduate students), and the Federal Consolidation Loan Program.
 If a student defaults on an FFEL loan, payment to the lender is guaranteed by a federally recognized guaranty agency, which is then reimbursed by the Department of Education.
 Students who demonstrate financial need may qualify for a subsidized Stafford loan.
 With a subsidized Stafford loan, the federal government pays the interest on the loan while the student is in school and during grace periods and any approved periods of deferment, until the student's obligation to repay the loan begins.
 Unsubsidized Stafford loans are not based on financial need, and are available to students who do not qualify for a subsidized Stafford loan or, in some cases, in addition to a subsidized Stafford loan.
 Loan funds are disbursed to us, and we in turn disburse the amounts in excess of tuition and fees to students.
 Effective July 1, 2008, under the Federal Stafford Loan Program, a dependent undergraduate student can borrow up to \$5,500 for the first academic year, \$6,500 for the second academic year, and \$7,500 for each of the third and fourth academic years.
 Students classified as independent, and dependent students whose parents were denied a parent loan for undergraduate students, can obtain up to an additional \$4,000 for each of the first and second academic years and an additional \$5,000 for each of the third and fourth academic years.
 Students enrolled in graduate programs can borrow up to \$20,500 per academic year.
-Students enrolled in certain graduate-level health programs can receive an additional \$12,500 per academic year.
+Students enrolled in certain graduate-level health programs can receive an additional \$12,500 per academic year. - Pell.
+Under the Pell Program, the Department of Education makes grants to undergraduate students who demonstrate financial need.
+Effective July 1, 2008, the maximum annual grant a student can receive under the Pell Program is \$4,731, and effective July 1, 2009, the maximum annual amount will increase to \$5,350.
+Under the August 2008 reauthorization of the Higher Education Act, students are able for the first time to receive Pell Grant funds for attendance on a year-round basis, which means that the amount a student can receive in a given year is more than the traditionally defined maximum annual amount.